The Emergence of the Big Bang Theory

 The Atheist’s Query: “But Where Did God Come From?”

-Now, I have spent a lot of time wondering about God’s relationship with time.
+I’ve wrestled with this idea myself, pondering how God fits into, or rather, outside, the flow of time.
+How do we even imagine that?
 Instead of thinking about God as someone who has been around forever, I think it’s more accurate to say God exists outside of time altogether.
 Thomas Aquinas argued that time, whether short or long, doesn’t apply to God.
 He’s not just a long-lasting being or one that’s been around for eons.
 God stands beyond such measurements.
 God isn’t just an everlasting being.
 It’s hard, maybe even impossible, for our minds to fully grasp this.
 While we are bound by the past, present, and future, for God, every moment is like a “present”, and so there is no moment, whether now or in the future, which isn’t present to God.

-The key idea is that God operates outside the rules of cause and effect that govern the universe.
-While everything within the universe depends on something else for its existence, God is different—He is what philosophers call a necessary being.
+The key idea is that God operates outside the rules of cause and effect that govern this universe.
+While everything within the universe depends on something else for its existence, God is different, He is what philosophers call a necessary being.
 This means that God’s existence isn’t dependent on anything else; He simply is.
-This concept addresses the challenge of infinite regress—the endless chain of “What caused that?
+This concept addresses the challenge of infinite regress: the endless chain of “What caused that?
 And what caused that?”
-With God, having no beginning, such questions don’t apply.
-Asking about His origin misses the point.
+With God, having no beginning, asking about His origin misses the point.
 He exists outside the framework of time and causality.
 This is part of the mystery of God.

 The Doctrine of Creation